CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Discrete osculating M o bius transformations

 \subsection{Coherent lifting to $SL(2,\mathbb{C})$}

 We are interested in a lift $A: F \to SL(2,\mathbb{C})$ where signs over faces are chosen consistently so that the map $A$ is as ``continuous" as in the smooth theory (Equation \eqref{eq:smoothmob}).
-Such consistency is necessary for convergence in Section \ref{sec:convergence} and the Delaunay condition plays a role here.
+Such consistency is used for convergence in Section \ref{sec:convergence} and the Delaunay condition plays a role here.

 Consider the transition matrix in Proposition \ref{prop:transit}, the ambiguity of sign is due to the branches of the square root $\lambda = \pm \sqrt{X/\tilde{X}}$.
 In the following, we shall fix a branch for $\lambda$ in order to define a lift $A:F \to SL(2, \mathbb{C})$.
-Notice that when two circle patterns are identical $X=\tilde{X}$, it is natural to expect the transition matrix has eigenvalues $\lambda=1$ instead of $\lambda=-1$.
+Notice that when two circle patterns are identical $X=\tilde{X}$, it is natural to expect the transition matrix has eigenvalues $\lambda=1$ rather than $\lambda=-1$.

 \begin{definition} Suppose $z,\tilde{z}:V \to \mathbb{C}$ are two circle patterns with cross ratios $X$ and $\tilde{X}$.
 The osculating M\"{o}bius transformation from $z$ to $\tilde{z}$ induce a map $\tilde{A}:F \to SL(2,\mathbb{C})/\{\pm I\}$.
 We call its lift $A:F \to SL(2,\mathbb{C})$ coherent if the sign over faces is chosen such that the transition matrix satisfies